 On top of all that you get certified HDMI 2.1 sockets that support next-gen features such as eARC (Enhanced Audio Return Channel), HFR (High Frame Rate), ALLM (Auto Low Latency Mode), and all current formats of VRR (Variable Refresh Rate).
 Those last two features will be of particular appeal to those gamers looking to upgrade to the PS5 or Xbox Series X this Christmas.

-One fairly big downside for UK buyers is that all of the UK's catch-up apps, including BBC iPlayer, are currently missing from LG's 2020 smart platform.
-You can obviously add these fairly easily and inexpensively by adding a streamer such as the Amazon Fire TV Stick 4K, but you really shouldn't have to.
+One fairly big downside for UK buyers is that most of the UK's catch-up apps are currently missing from LG's 2020 smart platform, although iPlayer has now been added.
+The rest can obviously be added fairly easily and inexpensively by adding a streamer such as the Amazon Fire TV Stick 4K, but you really shouldn't have to do that.

 Read the full LG OLED48CX review

 We've already covered the new 48-inch version of the CX above, but it's worth remembering that the 55-inch model is still available and arguably offers better value for money.

 For not a huge amount more, you get seven extra inches of OLED panel real estate and all of the excellent picture qualities and advanced features of its smaller sibling.
 It sounds a bit better, too, thanks to the bigger chassis, although the CX isn't the best-sounding TV in its class.

 Of course, the 55in CX also shares its little brother's lack of UK catch-up apps, and that will put some people off right away, but if you can forgo the likes of All 4 (or don't mind adding them via an external source), this is an extremely compelling all-rounder.